Skip to contents

 Given a z-statistic, we want to obtain the coefficient value from a linear regression.
 Adapting the approach from Zhu, et al (2016, Methods eqn 6), we estimate the coefficient as $$\beta_{linear} = z * sd_y / (sd_x*sqrt(n + z^2)),$$ where \(sd_x\) is the standard deviation of the covariate and \(sd_y\) is the standard error of the response.
 For a model with no covariates, this transformation gives the exact coefficient estimate.
 With covariates, it is approximate.

 The coeffient estimate from linear regression can be converted to the logistic scale using the approach of Pirinen, et al. (2013) according to $$\beta_{logistic} = \beta_{linear} / (\phi(1-\phi)),$$ where \(\phi\) is the case ratio in the logistic regression.
 This approximates the coefficient as if the model had been fit with logistic regression.
+An alternative approximation is given by Lloyd-Jones, et al. (2018).

 References